 Your house roof is your line of defense against harsh weather conditions.
 That is why maintaining its quality condition and durability is vital.
 During a winter rain or storm, water can seep through your interior walls or ceiling because of roof leaks.

 Make sure to fix a leaky roof immediately; otherwise, you’ll be paying for a new roof installation the next year.
-To help check your roof for any holes, cracks, and broken or missing shingles or tiles, don’t hesitate to ask the help of a licensed roof repair contractor.
+To help, check your roof for any holes, cracks, and broken or missing shingles or tiles, don’t hesitate to ask the help of a licensed roof repair in madison wi.

 Clean up your chimney and fireplace.